 The Colorado Mountain Bicycle Association is dedicated to building new singletrack trails and helping land mangers maintain current trails.
 COMBA started out as the Trail Conservation Services in 1991 maintaining trails and to this day building and maintaining trails in one of our main goals.
-In 2013 alone COMBA volunteers put in over 1100 hours working on trails.

 We are entirely a volunteer lead and run organization.
 If you want to see great trails built and maintained in the Colorado Front Range, please join us at a volunteer work day in conjunction with one of our current projects.
 Work days are often paired with educational trail building workshops run by organizations like the US Forest Service and IMBA.
 Explore all the projects we are currently working on in the "Our Projects" tab.